clulab/releases/emnlp2019-masking/nn/README.md

 ```

 ## Notes
-- for pytorch instinstallation get the right command from the pytorch [homepage](https://pytorch.org/) based on your OS and configs.

 - Note that in this particular case the file train_full_with_evi_sents is a collection of all claims and the corresponding
  evidences in the training data of [FEVER](http://fever.ai/) challenge.
 This is not available in public unlike the FEVER data.